 Kevin B. O'Callahan

-Kevin B. O’Callahan (1902-1977) graphic artist & designer, printmaker, craftsman, painter, lithographer, teacher, lecturer, writer and furniture designer.
+Kevin B. O’Callahan (1902-1977) was a graphic artist & designer, printmaker, craftsman, painter, teacher, lecturer, writer, and furniture designer.
 O’Callahan was primarily known for working in various intaglio & engraving processes including etching, wood engraving, woodcuts, linocuts, and lithography.
 He was born in Buffalo, NY, February 14, 1902 and was a lifelong bachelor and resident of the city.
 As a printmaker, O’Callahan was a founding member of the Buffalo Print Club in 1931 and served as president until about 1952-53.
 Over the course of his career, his work ranged from fantasy watercolors in the 1920’s, along with etchings and theatrical stage designs which were influenced by Art Deco, Art Nouveau, Asian, Arabian, Persian and American Arts & Crafts designs and motifs.
 In the 1930’s he moved towards more traditional black & white woodcuts and etchings and was later known for his industrial prints of landscapes done along Lake Erie.
 As a true precisionist, his later work presented a superior portrait of Western New York at the height of its industrial age, and critics applauded his efforts.
 He was also a member of the Buffalo Society of Artists (BSA) and later the Patteran Society in the early 1930’s, both located in Buffalo, NY.
-He was also a longtime friend of fellow artist Andrew Wyeth (American, 1917-2009) who was his neighbor at his summer home in Thomaston, ME.
+He was also a longtime friend of fellow artist Andrew Wyeth (American, 1917-2009) who was his neighbor at his summer home in Thomaston, Maine.
 Over the course of his career O’Callahan won national acclaim in many different graphic mediums, and his work can be found in regional and national museums & galleries, as well as private and public collections worldwide.

 O’Callahan initially studied at the Technical High School in Buffalo, NY, with the intention of becoming an engineer.
 Beginning is 1920, he studied at Carnegie Mellon Institute of Technology in Pittsburgh, PA, and within two years, he switched his path from engineering to commercial art.
 Though his early training was in technical engineering and commercial art, his printmaking skills were largely self taught.